tcassar/settle/write_up/Analysis + Design.md

 WHERE transactions.group_id = ?;
 ```

-to get all of the data needed to build a `transaction.ledger.Ledger` of `transaction.transaction.Transaction` objects.
+to get all the data needed to build a `transaction.ledger.Ledger` of `transaction.transaction.Transaction` objects.
 Once those objects are build, all that needs to happen is I write `ledger.simplify_ledger()`.
-This will then invoke all of the logic discussed in the `simplify` module section, as well as handle the verification of signatures, as discussed in the `crypto` module section.
+This will then invoke all the logic discussed in the `simplify` module section, as well as handle the verification of signatures, as discussed in the `crypto` module section.
 This will be wrapped in a `try: ... except: ...` clause, and any errors will be returned with a 40X error code and reason for failure.

 ### Client-side (`client`) module
 As aforementioned, the client is a thin client, meaning it does not have many responsibilities in the overarching structure of the program.
-Thus, this section will mainly be examples and mock ups of the elements of Human-Computer Interaction.
+Thus, this section will mainly be examples and mock-ups of the elements of Human-Computer Interaction.

 To show this, I will provide screenshots of an output to STDOUT of how I would like certain outputs to look.
 Here I will provide mainly ancillary outputs. and how I would like certain prompts to appear upon a command being run